-8.2 LICENSE TYPES.
+8.26 LICENSE TYPES.

 - Water Well Contractor A State of Florida Water well contractor license that entitles the holder to construct all classes of wells, as well as Test Borings and Elevator Shafts. - 2.
-Geotechnical Boring Contractor a Lee County specialty license to drill or direct push and properly abandon geotechnical borings.

-3. Elevator Shaft Contractor - a Lee County specialty license to drill or repair elevator shafts.
+Geotechnical Boring Contractor a Lee County specialty license to drill or direct push and properly abandon geotechnical borings. - 3.
+Elevator Shaft Contractor a Lee County specialty license to drill or repair elevator shafts.

-8.3 LICENSE SUSPENSION OR REVOKATION.
+8.37 LICENSE SUSPENSION OR REVOKATION REVOCATION.

 Specialty contractors who repeatedly violate the provisions of this Ordinance may be denied the applications for permitting.
-In a 3-year period, Specialty Contractors who accumulate fines totaling more than \$3,000.00 for combined administrative and construction violations (except for violations for the failure to cancel or schedule an activity), or whose license(s) had been suspended or revoked for a period of 12 months or more, shall have their license(s) revoked, and not be eligible for future applications for a license or license renewal.
+In a 3-year period, Specialty Contractors who accumulate fines totaling more than \$3,000.00 for combined administrative and construction violations (except for violations for the failure to cancel or schedule an activity), or whose license(s) had been suspended or revoked for a period of 12 months or more, shall have their license(s) revoked, and will not be eligible for future applications for a license or license renewal.

-8.4 LICENSED CONTRACTOR RESPONSIBILITIES.
+8.48 LICENSED CONTRACTOR RESPONSIBILITIES.

-1. The contractor shall bear full responsibility for compliance with the provisions of this Ordinance, Chapters 40E-3 F.A.C. and 62-532 F.A.C., §373.323, F.S. and other applicable state or federal requirements.
-The Contractor shall be capable of providing adequate supervision for work being performed on site.
+The contractor Contractor shall bear full responsibility for compliance with the provisions of this Ordinance, Chapters 40E-3 F.A.C. and 62-532 F.A.C., §373.323, F.S. and other applicable state or federal requirements.
+The Contractor shall must be capable of providing adequate supervision for work being performed on site.
+If determined by DNR staff, the Contractor may be required on site to oversee all drilling operations.